jcofer555/unraid_scripts_and_guides/guides/dockerimg_recreate.md

   > confirm docker is stopped by checking the status at the top right of the settings > docker screen
 ## 5. create the custom docker network or networks you had prior by going to unraids terminal and typing the command for each one needing created `docker network create name` changing name to the names you need it to be.
 If correct you will see a string of characters as output
   > [!NOTE]
-  > if you hadn't created any custom networks you can skip this step
+  > if you hadn't created any custom networks you can skip step 5
 ## 6. go to apps, then previous apps and select all or select the ones you want and hit install
   > [!NOTE]
   > this will take some time to download your selected containers images, be patient until it finishes